FreePYQ logoFreePYQ

 Explanation:

 Let Akhil's age be A, Vijay's age be V, and Karthik's age be K. The problem states A - V = K - A, which simplifies to 2A = V + K. Given V + K = 84, substituting gives 2A = 84, so A = 42.
-This matches option B. The distractors likely result from miscalculating the equation or misinterpreting the age differences.
+This matches option B. The other choices likely result from miscalculating the equation or misinterpreting the age differences.

 Question 50